Stalemate remains in U.S. Senate over how to proceed with Trump impeachment trial

 After a two-week holiday recess, there was still no clarity about when Trump’s impeachment trial might begin.

-Senate Majority Leader Mitch McConnell, a Republican, said the trial could not begin without the articles of impeachment, which House Speaker Nancy Pelosi has not yet sent to the Senate.
+Senate Majority Leader Mitch McConnell, a Republican, said the Senate could not launch a trial without the articles of impeachment, which House Speaker Nancy Pelosi has not yet sent to the Senate.

-The Democratic-controlled House of Representatives voted in December to impeach Trump for pressuring Ukraine to investigate former Vice President Joe Biden, a potential rival in the 2020 presidential election.
+The Democratic-controlled House of Representatives voted in December to impeach the president for pressuring Ukraine to investigate former Vice President Joe Biden, a potential rival in the 2020 presidential election.

 A trial would be held in the Senate, and Trump is expected to be acquitted by the Republican-controlled chamber.
 But McConnell and Senate Democratic Leader Chuck Schumer have been at loggerheads since late last year over how it should be conducted.